avinashsingh9140/ToDo-App/Readme.md

 <!-- Key Features -->
 ## Key Features
+- Post-Mapping
-- Add Users
+- Get-Mapping
-- Get All Users.
+- Put-Mapping
-- Get User Details By Id.
-- Delete User By Id.
-- Update User Id
+- Delete-Mapping

 <!-- Usage -->
 ## Usage
 - Access the application at `http://localhost:8080`.
-- Use the provided API endpoints to manage your User Management.
+- Use the provided API endpoints to manage your Todo App.

 ### Controller:
 - It consists of a class named APIController which basically controls the flow of data.